Johnny Ramone: Ramones

 Subterranean Jungle, produced by Ritchie Cordell and Glen Kolotkin, was released in 1983.
 According to Trouser Press, it brought the band "back to where they once belonged: junky '60s pop adjusted for current tastes", which among other things meant "easing off the breakneck rhythm that was once Ramones dogma."

 Johnny Ramone was responsible for initiating one of the major sources of animosity within the band when he began dating and later married Linda Daniele, who had previously dated Joey Ramone.
 Though the band remained together for years after this incident, relations between Johnny and Joey remained strained.

 The Ramones performed 2,263 concerts, touring virtually nonstop for 22 years.
 On August 6, 1996, after a tour with the Lollapalooza music festival, they played a farewell concert at the Palace in Hollywood and disbanded.

 Recognition of the band's importance grew over the years.
 The Ramones ranked number 26 in Rolling Stone magazine's list of the "100 Greatest Artists of All Time" and number 17 in VH1's "100 Greatest Artists of Hard Rock".
 In 2002, the Ramones were ranked the second-greatest band of all time by Spin, trailing only The Beatles.
 On March 18, 2002, the original four members and Tommy's replacement on drums, Marky Ramone, were inducted into the Rock and Roll Hall of Fame in their first year of eligibility.
 In 2011, the group was awarded a Grammy Lifetime Achievement Award.

 Acting

 Alongside his music career, Johnny Ramone appeared in nearly a dozen films (including Rock 'n' Roll High School) and documentaries.
 He also made television appearances in such shows as The Simpsons (1F01 "Rosebud", 1993) and Space Ghost Coast to Coast (Episode 5 "Bobcat").

 In 2001, Johnny appeared in an English-language Spanish science fiction film called Stranded.

 Guitar technique

-Being almost exclusively a rhythm guitarist, Johnny Ramone mostly used downstrokes throughout his career; he also used full, six-string barre chords and occasional power chords.
-This unique technique, combined with his characteristic tone from his guitar amp, produced a guitar sound that was far more aggressive and rhythmic than that of his contemporaries, heavily influencing early punk rock groups.
+Being almost exclusively a rhythm guitarist, Johnny Ramone mostly used downstrokes throughout his career.
+He also used full, six-string barre chords and occasional power chords.
+This unusual technique, combined with his characteristic tone from his guitar amp, produced a guitar sound that was far more aggressive and rhythmic than that of his contemporaries, heavily influencing early punk rock groups and later guitarists in other genres.